Inherited Craziness

 James Robinson died on 16 Jul 1945, aged 91.
 He is buried at Linwood Cemetery, Christchurch City.
 Jane Rundle Robinson died on 9 Jul 1947, at 87.
 She also, is buried at Linwood Cemetery, alongside her husband.

-Jane's will appoints Mabel Evelyn Price and Elizabeth Estall as the Executrices and Trustees of the Will.
-We can probably assume that these are her daughters.
+Jane's will appoints daughters, Mabel Evelyn Price and Elizabeth Estall as the Executrices and Trustees of the Will.
 To Mabel she left properties at 241 Hereford Street and at 244 Hereford Street, Christchurch and to Elizabeth Estall her property at 242 Hereford Street.
 Jane also left a property at 49 Keppel Street, New Brighton, to her son Alfred Trevail Robinson.
 Son James isn't mentioned, so may also have predeceased her.
 Again, as there are too many people called James Robinson, it's not possible to identify the relevant record to confirm.
-There are no records to suggest what James or Jane did for a living, but they seem to have done pretty well on it.
+There are no records to suggest what James or Jane did for a living, but to have property they seem to have done pretty well on it.